dedee/bico/README.md

 INSTALLATION
 ============

-Currently no APK is provided.
-So you need a complete development environment to compile and install this app.
+Download the latest version from the [project download section on GitHub] (https://github.com/dedee/bico/downloads) and install it.
+You may need to allow to install from other sources than Google Play.

 - Start MyTracks, click More/Settings and grant data access for other apps in the Share dialog.
 Otherwise we cannot access the current track statistics.
 - Ensure your watch is connected with your Android phone using the  MWM to your watch using the Community Edition of MWM MetaWatch App
-- Go to Preferences screen of MWM and check the widget settings.
-Activate the "bico Widget (96x32)" in a row.
+- Go to Preferences screen of MWM and check the widget settings
+- Choose between the large and small widget type and place it in the first row
+- The widget should appear on your watch and display some demo data

 TEST
 ====

 Start MyTracks and record a new track.
-The statistics appear on your watch.
+Your watch will vibrate and the actual statistics appear on your watch.
+If you stop recording the track the watch will vibrate again and the previous track statistics will be displayed on your watch.

 LICENSE